How to Make Custom MATs for DAZ Studio

 From the surfaces tab search down the list for the figure you want to change.
 Some times there are multiple parts to a single figure so just click on the parent selection (the first name in the list for that figure) and it will select the entire object.
 Next look at the menu below.
 The first option you should see is color.
 You can change the basic color of the object here, but we don’t want that, we want to change the mat so click on the arrow to the right of the color selection (or the default picture in the box below the color box), then click on ‘browse’.
 Now find the folder where you saved your texture and when you find it, click open.
 This will apply your texture to the object.

 In the same menu go down to find transparency and bump and repeat the same process with each of your pictures.
 You may have to adjust the bump strength so that it shows up properly in the render.
+For me, the bump usually looks good at 100% strength with 0.15 positive and 0.15 negative.

 Then you’re done!
-You have your own custom texture, transparency and bump map for your item.
+You have your own custom texture, transparency, and bump map for your item.
 This allows for a greater degree of customization to figures you have purchased or downloaded for free, thus letting your creative imagination run wild.
 I’ve provided some additional examples below of my own customized textures so you can get an idea about how these might work for you.
 (In the shadow dancer picture I added a few objects, but you can still get an idea of how the original was changed, I just thought it looked better with the other things.)

 *Also note that even though all my examples are articles of clothing, it can be done to almost any object loaded into your scene, so long as you can locate the mat files.